iahmedraza/NodeJsTodoServerless/readme.md

 - After that you fill have credential path on your cmd replace that path with your serverless.yaml crendential path.
   - Run **serverless deploy**

-   **Wohoo Congrates You Have Deployed your todo app on Cloud Functio** 😀
+   **Wohoo Congrates You Have Deployed your todo app on Cloud Function** 😀